EYE OF THE MOON

 Chicken soup with egg-lemon sauce

-Butternut squash purée with a touch of heat and salt to give a zing, sprinkled on top were a dozen tiny croutons
+Butternut squash soup with a touch of heat and salt, and with a dozen tiny croutons sprinkled on top

-Crab cakes with a sharp sauce accompanied by a light salad
+Crab cakes with a sharp sauce accompanied by a light salad, paired with Sancerre

-Tuna tartare with Asian pear slices with wasabi sauce, served with champagne
+Tuna tartare over Asian pear slices with wasabi sauce, served with champagne

 Followed by Sole